AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/register-an-app-with-azure-to-acquire-your-client-id-app-id.md

 ## Registering a New App {#registering-a-new-app}

 1. [Log in](https://login.microsoftonline.com/){target="_blank"} to the Microsoft Azure management portal using an account with admin permissions.
-You can also access the Microsoft Azure portal through the Office 365 Admin Center by expanding the **Admin** item in the left navigation pane and selecting **Azure AD**.
+You can also access the Microsoft Azure portal through the Office 365 Admin Center by expanding the **[!UICONTROL Admin]** item in the left navigation pane and selecting **[!UICONTROL Azure AD]**.

    >[!CAUTION]
    >